nklagge/klaggenet/content/post/2016 06 03 The Mind at Work Valuing the Intelligence of the American Worker.md

 ---
 date: 2016-06-03
 meta: true
-title: "The Mind at Work: Valuing the Intelligence of the American Worker"
+title: "<em>The Mind at Work: Valuing the Intelligence of the American Worker</em>"
+subtitle: "Mike Rose"
 toc: false
 categories:
 - Mike Rose